JB-26/website-portfolio/src/blog/2022-10-26-problems-furniture.md

 ## Get a second opinion

 There were a few times when I needed to check if I was doing something correctly.
 And on a few times, I needed that second opinion from my wife.
+I could've made some terrible mistakes!

+I've honestly learnt that sometimes it's better to get a second opionion, you never knew what you might have missed.

 ## Team work!

 Some things need more than one person, and that's what I found on a few flat packs.
 I did try and attempt it by myself but I quickly found that I needed some help.
+And sometimes, when you get help, the problem that you're working on could be solved faster.

 And that’s about it!